Human rights abuses in Jammu and Kashmir: Torture

 Indian security forces and police have been accused of the systematic use of torture.
 US officials first showed concern regarding the widespread use of torture in 2007 where they presented evidence to Indian diplomats.

 In 2012, human rights lawyer Parvez Imroz and his field workers commenced the first statewide study of torture in Kashmir and his report concluded that torture in Kashmir is both endemic and systematic.
 The report suggests that one in six Kashmiris have faced torture.
-In Imroz's study sample of 50 villages, more than 2,000 extreme cases of torture were identified and documented, where he found that there were 50 centers run by the army and paramilitaries where torture is practised since 1989.
+In Imroz's study sample of 50 villages, more than 2,000 extreme cases of torture were identified and documented, where he found that there were 50 centers run by the army and paramilitaries, where torture has been practised since 1989.

+In 2023, armed forces entered the mosque in Zadoora, Jammu and Kashmir, and forced the villagers to chant pro-Hindu slogans.
+This event was condemned by various political leaders and was seen as assault on religious freedom.

 Sexual violence

 Although both security forces and militants are guilty of rape, according to scholar Seema Kazi and Jeffrey Kenney, rape by the former outstrips the latter in both scale and frequency.
 Rape is said to have been used as a weapon of war against the Kashmiri population.
 The frequent rape of Kashmiri Muslim women by Indian state security forces routinely goes unpunished.
 According to a report by Human Rights Watch in 1993, the security forces use rape as a method of retaliation against Kashmiri civilians during reprisal attacks after militant ambushes.
 Professor William Baker states that rape in Kashmir was not the result of a few undisciplined soldiers but an active strategy of the security forces to humiliate and intimidate the Kashmiri population.
 Human rights groups state that 150 top officers, of the rank of major or above, have participated in torture as well as sexual violence and that the Indian government was covering up such acts.

+However, in 2013, Chief Minister Omar Abdullah reported to the Jammu & Kashmir Legislative Assembly that from 1989 to 2013 a total of 5,125 rapes and 14,953 molestations were registered, but only 579 convictions were secured (about 3.3%), yet most cases did not involve security personnel, as security forces were named in 70 rapes and 55 molestations while state police were implicated in 59 rapes and 34 molestations..